nehadevarapalli/zoom-autologin/README.md

 Requirements:
 1. install pandas
-2. compile the program
+2. compile and run the program
 3. keep the command prompt window open

---If you want the program to automatically start running after startup then you can create a task in your task scheduler.
+--If you want the program to automatically start running after startup then you can create a task to do so in your task scheduler.